 When should we start our wedding dance lessons?

 It depends on your goals and availability, but overall I recommend starting your lessons at least 6-8 weeks before the wedding.
 My advice to everyone: the earlier the better.
 With wedding plans, bridal showers, bachelor parties, family coming into town, work, illness, and just basically life, it is best to have as much time as possible in the event a lesson needs to be cancelled.
 You don’t’ want to feel rushed one week before the wedding, because odds are you won’t be ready and it might stress you out.
 If starting early isn’t an option, not to worry!
-You can have a couple crash course lessons to learn just enough to get you through your dance.
+You can still have a crash course lesson of simple basics and tricks to get you through your dance.

 What kind of shoes should I wear during the lesson?

 Anything but flip fops or tennis shoes!
 A dance shoe is ideal, but anything with a suede or leather sole is the next best thing.
 A dress shoe will work just fine.
 I highly recommend wearing either the same shoe you plan on wearing for the event, or something like it.
 It will allow you to break in the shoes and get used to dancing in them.

 What should I wear to my dance lesson?

 Any clothing that you feel comfortable dancing in.
 I’ve had people wear athletic wear, skirts, dresses, slacks, jeans, and just about anything.
 Just avoid anything that will get in the way of your dancing.